gradio-app/gradio/guides/06_client-libraries/fastapi-app-with-the-gradio-client.md

     return result[0]
 ```

-That's all the code that's needed -- notice that we return the first of the two outputs from the API endpoint (which is the audio file without the instrumental music).
+That's all the code that's needed -- notice that the API endpoints returns two audio files (one without the music, and one with just the music) in a list, and so we just return the first element of the list.

 ---